ruthbram/compciv/homework/draft-proposal.md

 Process:

 Part 1:
-Download documents with the list of schools
+Download documents with the list of schools,
-Download addresses of high schools
+Download addresses of high schools,
 Download data of Art and Music grants

 Separate documents by academic year.
 There should be four.
 The reason for doing this is, at the end, we want to see the change over time in regards to number of dropouts and amount music funding.

 Part 2:
-Combine address of high schools with the list of schools Create Excel doc with
+Combine address of high schools with the list of schools, Create Excel doc with:
-1.	the top 20 schools that have the highest dropout rate
+1. the top 20 schools that have the highest dropout rate,
-2.	the addresses
+2. the addresses,
 3. the total amount of music funding

 Part 3:
 Create a Google fusion table that shows this data with dots on the graph.